leonimar/TFM/README.md

 "/data"

-Contains all the tables and data sets needed to carry out the analyses
+Contains all the tables and data sets needed to carry out the analyses, for downloading:

 https://drive.google.com/open?id=12y5PyQXmlwzaXKgnZqGZcpIfX70lMW-O